 They’re light and fluffy but so flavorful and satisfying.
-Plus, this easy pancake recipe requires no eggs, so they’re totally vegan friendly!
+Plus, this easy pancake recipe requires no eggs, so they’re totally vegan friendly and healthy.

 We’re using a generous amount of baking powder (3 teaspoons) which is key to making the pancakes fluffy.
 Then gently fold in the blueberries and get cooking!